cwricklee/stock-portfolio-tracker/README.md

+**As this project uses Google Apps Script which is part of Google OAuth web clients.
+All Google OAuth web clients require verification by Google and seems very complicated in my situation.**

 ## Introduction

 A couple years ago when I started investing in stock market, my main objective was to learn how online trading of stock works as many of my friends and family members